Miller index: Definition

 There are two equivalent ways to define the meaning of the Miller indices: via a point in the reciprocal lattice, or as the inverse intercepts along the lattice vectors.
 Both definitions are given below.
 In either case, one needs to choose the three lattice vectors a_{1}, a_{2}, and a_{3} that define the unit cell (note that the conventional unit cell may be larger than the primitive cell of the Bravais lattice, as the examples below illustrate).
 Given these, the three primitive reciprocal lattice vectors are also determined (denoted b_{1}, b_{2}, and b_{3}).

-Then, given the three Miller indices $h, k, \ell, (hk\ell)$ denotes planes orthogonal to the reciprocal lattice vector:
+Then, given the three Miller indices h, k, l, (hkl) denotes planes orthogonal to the reciprocal lattice vector: